github/codeql/CONTRIBUTING.md

 4. **Make sure the `select` statement is compatible with the query type**

    The `select` statement of your query must be compatible with the query type (determined by the `@kind` metadata property) for alert or path results to be displayed correctly in LGTM and Visual Studio Code.
-   For more information on `select` statement format, see [Introduction to query files](https://help.semmle.com/QL/learn-ql/writing-queries/introduction-to-queries.html#select-clause) on help.semmle.com.
+   For more information on `select` statement format, see [About CodeQL queries](https://codeql.github.com/docs/writing-codeql-queries/about-codeql-queries/#select-clause) on the [CodeQL documentation](https://codeql.github.com/docs) site.

 5. **Write a query help file**